zhoupeng1998/ProgrammingPractice/README.md

 - cpp - some notes from my C++ programming experience
 - concurrency-app - C++ with concurrency practice
 - docker - sample starter docker files used to build from images
+- miscellaneous - some previous works that I don't count on being able to run independently